Rosenblatt Reiterates Extreme Networks (EXTR) Buy Recommendation

 Paradigm Capital Management holds 5,241K shares representing 4.10% ownership of the company.
 In it's prior filing, the firm reported owning 5,344K shares, representing a decrease of 1.98%.
 The firm increased its portfolio allocation in EXTR by 14.94% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 4,024K shares representing 3.15% ownership of the company.
-In it's prior filing, the firm reported owning 3,973K shares, representing an increase of 1.26%.
-The firm decreased its portfolio allocation in EXTR by 2.35% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 4,039K shares representing 3.16% ownership of the company.
+In it's prior filing, the firm reported owning 4,024K shares, representing an increase of 0.36%.
+The firm increased its portfolio allocation in EXTR by 26.16% over the last quarter.

-SMCWX - SMALLCAP WORLD FUND INC holds 3,766K shares representing 2.95% ownership of the company.
-In it's prior filing, the firm reported owning 8,088K shares, representing a decrease of 114.77%.
-The firm decreased its portfolio allocation in EXTR by 54.58% over the last quarter.

 Goldman Sachs Group holds 3,494K shares representing 2.73% ownership of the company.
 In it's prior filing, the firm reported owning 2,959K shares, representing an increase of 15.32%.
+The firm increased its portfolio allocation in EXTR by 422.95% over the last quarter.

-The firm decreased its portfolio allocation in EXTR by 57.36% over the last quarter.
+Millennium Management holds 2,971K shares representing 2.33% ownership of the company.
+In it's prior filing, the firm reported owning 1,968K shares, representing an increase of 33.77%.
+The firm increased its portfolio allocation in EXTR by 76.92% over the last quarter.

 Extreme Networks Background Information